 One important point I NEED to re-emphasize: Do NOT paint on the interior surfaces of a bird feeder!

-Even with using bird-safe paint, we’ll try not to let any paint get scratched off and ingested at all!
+Even with bird-safe paint, we’ll try not to let any paint get scratched off and ingested!

 9) Safe Paint for Different Materials

-Sometimes… you won’t need to buy any new birds items if you already have them at home!
+Sometimes… you won’t need to buy any new bird items if you already have them at home!

 And you may not have the typical material for painting.

-I see that most articles online only cover painting bird items that are typical: concrete for bird baths, wood for birdhouses, metal for bird cages.
+I see that most articles online only cover painting typical bird items: concrete for bird baths, wood for birdhouses, and metal for bird cages.

 Here’s a general guide for safe AND suitable paints you can use for different materials: